Post title or brief description

 Beach club restaurant shows why Comporta is worth visiting

-The road itself does not demand that you stop, but it makes you think about it.
+The road does not demand that you stop.
+It makes you think about it.

 Outdoor terrace of Restaurante A Cegonha with wooden benches on a quiet village street